Def3p/def3p/README.md

 ### ![Welcome Gif](https://github.com/Def3p/def3p/blob/main/images/welcome_gameplay_online-video-cutter.com11.gif)
 ### Description:
 ```
-The character wakes up in an abandoned hotel.
-The timer starts running.
-The timer shows the countdown until the elevator arrives.
-There is no electricity in the hotel.
-You will have to start the generator by activating all the switches.
-Enemies appear on the map, making it more difficult to activate switches.
-What's going on here?

 Game made using pashtet jam in 2 days.
 The game is not balanced, it has many bugs, but it has its own atmosphere.
 ```
 ### Game engine: